betasve/go-commerce/Readme.md

     Tasks:
         Define the microservices architecture (e.g., product, order, user, inventory).
         Set up version control with Git and initialize a GitHub repository.
-        > Create Docker configuration for each service to support isolated environments.
+        Create Docker configuration for each service to support isolated environments.
-        Set up a message queue system (e.g., Kafka) to manage inter-service communication.
+        > Set up a message queue system (e.g., Kafka) to manage inter-service communication.
-        Define API contracts using OpenAPI (Swagger) or gRPC for service communication.
-        Implement basic CI/CD pipeline with GitHub Actions to automate testing and deployment.

 ### Milestone 2: User and Authentication Service